 Dr Ulises Rojas-Alva recently graduated with a PhD from the University of Edinburgh, where he also was a post-doctoral researcher for the last 5 months of 2021.
 He obtained his MSc in Civil Engineering from the Technical University of Denmark (DTU) in 2013, and his Architectural Technologist BSc from the Polytechnic University of Madrid (UPM).
 After finishing his MSc at DTU, he worked there as a Research Scientist for 2 years.
 During his PhD studies, Research Assistant position at DTU and his MSc thesis project, he worked on a range of research topics, including fire safety on spacecraft, flame spread and ignition of solid materials, in-situ burning of crude oils (ISB), and smoke management in tunnel infrastructures.
 Dr Rojas-Alva has collaborated with a broad range other research institutes and universities (NASA, ZARM, Bremen University, Worcester Polytechnic Institute, Sorbonne Université, Aarhus University, NOFO, International Association of Oil & Gas Producers, S.L.
 Ross Environmental Research Ltd., and the Cold Regions Research and Engineering Laboratory).

-Dr. Laetitia Marrot is a postdoctoral researcher within the FRISSBE project.
+Dr. Laetitia Marrot is a senior researcher within the FRISSBE project.
 She completed her Msc in Materials Science in 2010 in France, and graduated in 2014 with a PhD in biobased composite materials from the University of South Brittany.
 After her PhD, Dr. Marrot worked both in academia and industry for various fields (transportation, agriculture, packaging), in France and in the USA.
 Dr. Marrot started her research career in Slovenia in 2018, and she was awarded in 2020 funding for a two years Marie Skłodowska-Curie Actions (MSCA) individual fellowship at the InnoRenew Center of Excellence.

 Dr. Marrot’s main interest is to develop environmentally friendly materials to reduce our dependence on petrol-based resources.
 Her expertise spans plant fibers, polymeric and cementitious composites reinforced by natural fibers, biocarbon, smart textiles and sustainable coatings.
 Within the FRISSBE project, she researches innovative ways to increase the fire performances of sustainable bio-based materials.